aaps/MCmotions/README.md

 #ToDo:
 1
-* making sure mctricky has block shapes in it
+* (first)making sure mctricky has block shapes in it

-* making a texture start
+* (sixth)making a texture start

-* some refactoring, makeing a chunk class or something
+* (third)some refactoring, makeing a chunk class or something

-* fixing the unknown blocks that are most likely a meta info offset problem
+* (second)fixing the unknown blocks that are most likely a meta info offset problem

-* option not to remove all neighbor blocks for example in case of fences, or cobwebs
+* (fifth)option not to remove all neighbor blocks for example in case of fences, or cobwebs

-* add negative stair corners.
+* (forth)add negative stair corners.(the one that im missing anyway)

-* add option for more agressive neighbor face removal
+* (senventh)add option for more agressive neighbor face removal

-* a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.
+* (eighth)a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.

 * all of this in a branch so my work will not scare new downloaders

-* see that the minecraftimport users will have tome usefull text messages avalable like current version and a github release, etc
+* (ninth) see that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc

 2